HOME Back

 An urban oasis in the heart of Tokyo

-Among the oldest gardens in Tokyo, Koishikawa Korakuen dates back to as early as 1629.
-It was originally part of the residence of the Mito branch of the Tokugawa clan, completed during the reign of Mitsukuni.
+Among the oldest gardens in Tokyo, Koishikawa Korakuen Gardens dates back to as early as 1629.
+It was originally part of the residence of the Mito branch of the Tokugawa clan and was completed during the reign of Mitsukuni.

-The garden features a central pond around which a network of walking trails run.
-With different varieties of plants and trees, the garden is lovely throughout the year, but is especially popular in early spring for its cherry plum blossoms and in fall for its maple leaves.
+The garden features a central pond around which a network of walking trails runs.
+With different varieties of plants and trees, the garden is lovely throughout the year, but is especially popular in early spring for its plum and cherry blossoms, and in fall for its maple leaves.

 Quick Facts

-The name Korakuen comes from a poem stating that the happiness of the people comes before the ruler's
+The name Korakuen comes from ancient literature, which states that the happiness of the people comes before that of the ruler

-The Full Moon Bridge reflected in the water is designed to create the illusion of a full moon
+The Full Moon Bridge, reflected in the water coupled with the arc of the bridge, is designed to resemble a full moon

-Visit in early spring to see plum blossoms and in fall to see maple leaves
+Visit in early spring to see plum and cherry blossoms, and in fall to see maple leaves

 How to Get There